Problem-Solving - Description

-- Students to undergo substantial thinking and research, including citing important relevant readings, research, and doing problem-solving.
+- Students to undergo substantial thinking and research, including citing important relevant readings, research, and problem-solving.

-- Students to applying and integrating the new concepts with other concepts and relationships.
+- Students to apply and integrate the new concepts with other concepts and relationships.

 - Identify a course concept that offers opportunities for students to apply an analytical process and integrate their content knowledge to solve problems.
 The complexity of the problem may help inform the problem-solving structure you use.

 - Decide on a basic structure for problem-solving, such as assigned or self-directed problem choice, what resources and working processes you will accept, and how students will report their findings.
 For example, for a complex problem that benefits from multiple contributors, you could break the analytic process into parts, and assign students in groups of 4-5 to roles within the process.
 Another example with a less complex problem is to have students work in pairs to articulate their problem-solving process and listen to another’s process.
 Depending on the students’ skill level, you may choose to provide them with a structure to the problem-solving process.